mematron/Arminta/README.md

 ## Live Dashboard

-The web dashboard at [mematron.github.io/arminta-status](https://mematron.github.io/arminta-status) is a read-only window into the agent's cognitive state, refreshing periodically from a gist payload pushed directly by the running agent.
+The web dashboard at [mematron.github.io/arminta-status](https://mematron.github.io/arminta-status) is a read-only window into the agent's cognitive state, refreshing on a configurable cycle from a gist payload pushed directly by the running agent.
 Nothing on the dashboard affects ARMINTA's behavior.

 Panels visible on the dashboard: